zanyPhi/cat_dog_classifier-/README.md

-This model will be hosted on the HuggingFace spaces
+The model will be hosted on the HuggingFace spaces: https://huggingface.co/spaces/zanyPhi/cats_vs_dogs